 Betterment Everyday Cash Reserve is a high-yield cash account with no monthly fees or fees on your balances.
 There’s no minimum balance requirement, but because of ACH transaction limitations, any transfers you make must be at least $10.
 You can deposit up to $300,000 in a single transaction.

 Since the account isn’t a standard savings account, you won’t have an account number and routing number that you can use for paying bills, wire transfers, or other financial transactions.
-But that also means you won’t be limited to the six savings account withdrawals per month that federal regulations impose via Regulation D.

 The Betterment Everyday Cash Reserve comes with: